Frequently Asked Questions

 How will the IMPACT program be affected by the coronavirus pandemic?

-The IMPACT Leadership Program is being planned for primarily in-person workshops and retreats.
-These plans will be subject to public health guidelines.
+The 2022-2023 IMPACT program will take place in-person.
+These plans are be subject to public health guidelines.
 If necessary, the program can be pivoted to an online format.

 How many students are accepted into each IMPACT Leadership Program cohort?